 Within Up2Circ-Accelerator, advisory services and funding are offered to small and medium sized companies (SMEs, according to the EU SME definition) as a comprehensive package, with the aim to mobilise and enable SMEs for the uptake of circular business models, circular product design and circular processes.
+To apply for funding in Up2Circ Incentive Scheme, prior active involvement in Up2Circ Academy is required: Applicants must have completed the Up2Circ Circularity Assessment and must have read through at least 50% of the Up2Circ Academy online learning modules!

 Main target group of Up2Circ are traditional SMEs of all sizes and sectors.
 The Up2Circ client journey accompanies SMEs with a client-centric, customised advisory approach from exploration of opportunities to concrete implementation projects along the circular strategies to narrow (use less), slow (use longer), close (use again), regenerate (make clean) and inform (use data) material and energy flows.